-a.
-Identify the center-based provider types subject to child care licensing: In Minnesota, licensed child care centers are generally described as care offered in non- residential settings, with larger numbers of children in care.
+Identify the center-based provider types subject to child care licensing: In Minnesota, a. licensed child care centers are generally described as care offered in non-residential settings, with larger numbers of children in care.
 An individual or organization must obtain a license to provide care or supervision to a child, unless exempt by state law.

-Are there other categories of licensed, regulated, or registered center providers the Lead Agency does not categorize as license-exempt?

-[ ] Yes.
-If yes, describe:
+Are there other categories of licensed, regulated, or registered center providers the Lead Agency does not categorize as license-exempt? ☐ Yes.
+If yes, describe: Click or tap here to enter text. \boxtimes No. b.

-b.
 Identify the family child care providers subject to licensing: In Minnesota, licensed family child care is generally described as the care for no more than 14 children at any one time in a residential setting (though, licensed family child care can be provided in other settings, such as within a religious or commercial building).
 An individual who intends to care for children from more than one unrelated family must obtain a license.

-Are there other categories of regulated or registered family child care providers

-the Lead Agency does not categorize as license-exempt?

-[ ] Yes.
-If yes, describe:

-[x] No.

-С. Identify the in-home providers subject to licensing: N/A

-Are there other categories of regulated or registered in-home providers the Lead Agency does not categorize as license-exempt?

-[ ] Yes.
-If yes, describe:
+Are there other categories of regulated or registered family child care providers the Lead Agency does not categorize as license-exempt? ☐ Yes.
+If yes, describe: Click or tap here to enter text. ☐ No. Identify the in-home providers subject to licensing: n/a c.
+Are there other categories of regulated or registered in-home providers the Lead Agency does not categorize as license-exempt? \square Yes.
+If yes, describe: Click or tap here to enter text.

-[x] No.

-CCDE - مم مامانمنا avidana avanant francisca